Enet4/dicoogle-nifti/README.md

 compression.
 If any of the files is compressed, the content type must mention that it is so ("application/gzip").

+The name of each file, without the extension, will be used as the series' description.
+If the given file name is of the format `«an»_«rest_of_filename»` (with or without the ".nii.gz" extension), then the series' accession number `«an»` will be included as well.

 Additional parameters can be included via query strings:

   - _modality_ : specifies the Modality attribute as well as additional attributes for